GOVERNANCE

 A Consultative Group, representing specific expertise in African engagement and not restricted to official university representatives, provides key input across the thematic areas of engagement.
 It meets during annual fora and general meetings and may also meet on an ad hoc basis at other times.
 Consultative Group membership is open to nomination by a member institution at any time.

-Professor Aldo Stroebel, University of Mpumalanga
+Professor Aldo Stroebel, University of Mpumalanga, AAUN Co-Chair (Africa)

 Prof Aldo Stroebel is the inaugural Deputy Vice-Chancellor Research, Innovation and Internationalisation at the University of Mpumalanga, and former Executive Director at the National Research Foundation (NRF).
 He serves as Board Member of South Africa’s Water Research Commission, and previously served on the Board of the Agricultural Research Council, and as South Africa’s National Contact Point for the European Research Council.
 He is an Honorary Scholar at the International Institute of Applied Systems Analysis (IIASA), Austria, Foreign Fellow of the Ugandan National Academy of Science, a Senior Fellow of the Pan-African Scientific Council, and a founding member of the SA Young Academy of Science (SAYAS).
 He is a recognised scholar in sustainable agriculture, and acknowledged as a leader in the internationalisation of Higher Education, and research and innovation management.
 He is the 2022 recipient of the SARIMA Research Management Excellence Award.